mylesgordon/bootcamp-project/README.md

 `npm install`

-Once installed, you can run with either npm or nodemon.
-Example below shows running with nodemon:
+Now, you should just be able to run the API with nodemon as the runner with the following command!

-`npx nodemon index.js`
+`npm start`

 The API should now be running on `http://localhost:3002`!